signatureai/signature-core-nodes/docs/nodes/numbers.md

 ## IntClamp

+Clamps an integer value between specified minimum and maximum bounds.

-Clamps an integer within a specified range
+This class provides functionality to constrain an integer input within a defined range.
+If the input number is less than the minimum value, it returns the minimum value.
+If it's greater than the maximum value, it returns the maximum value.

 ### Inputs